iAsync/iAsyncLite/README.md

 This library is a fork of iAsync.
 ```

 iAsync repository has grown too much and contains lots of utility functions not needed by most of the developers.
-This fork is an attempt of creating a **lightweigt**, **modular** and **well documented** library.
+This fork is an attempt of creating a **lightweight**, **modular** and **well documented** library.

 The primary goal of the project :